tkhamez/neucore/doc/documentation.md

   (technically, they can use this API endpoint for all players).
 - Automatic group assignment is disabled for managed accounts.
 - Groups are never deactivated for managed accounts.
-- There is a separate login URL for managed accounts that do not require ESI scopes (must be allowed in the settings).
+- There is a separate login URL for managed accounts that does not require ESI scopes (must be allowed in the settings).

 ## Groups